Our commitment to Aboriginal and Torres Strait Islander Peoples

 We also wish to acknowledge the Elders of the Darug nation, past, present and future, and pay our respects to them.
 We further wish to honour and pay our respects to the ancestors and spirits of this land, and humbly ask that all members of the Macquarie University community are granted with the capacity to wingara – to think, to learn and to walk safely upon this pemul – this land.
 The University continues to develop respectful and reciprocal relationships with all Indigenous people in Australia and with other Indigenous people throughout the world.

-Macquarie University Reconciliation Action Plan
+Macquarie University Reconciliation Statement

 Office of Pro Vice-Chancellor (Indigenous Strategy)